tsuru/tsuru/docs/managing/using-pools.rst

 Removing a pool
 ---------------

-If you want to remove a pool, use `tsuru-admin pool-remove`:
+If you want to remove a pool, use `tsuru pool-remove`:

 .. highlight:: bash

 ::

-    $ tsuru-admin pool-remove pool1
+    $ tsuru pool-remove pool1

 Removing teams from a pool
 --------------------------

-You can remove one or more teams from a pool using the command `tsuru-admin pool-teams-remove`:
+You can remove one or more teams from a pool using the command `tsuru pool-teams-remove`:

 .. highlight:: bash

 ::

-    $ tsuru-admin pool-teams-remove pool1 team1
+    $ tsuru pool-teams-remove pool1 team1

-    $ tsuru-admin pool-teams-remove pool1 team1 team2 team3
+    $ tsuru pool-teams-remove pool1 team1 team2 team3